fluentnumbers/obsidian-quartz/content/career/Reverse interview questions.md

 	- Is the high-level path to deliverable is always clear from the beginning?
 - <font color="#00b050">How much time percentage-wise engineers spent for on-the-job learning?</font> (reading papers, researching the best way to implement a solution)
 - <font color="#00b050">During sprint planning, is the team successful in estimating tasks' effort?</font>
-- What is your definition of success for this role?
-	- Tell me about the behaviors of a person that you would consider a high-performing/high-potential employee.
-	- Why do you think some engineers perform better or worse than others?
-	- How is the performance review process set up?
-How is the progress tracked on team and individual level?
+- ==How is the work planning and allocation process?== ^ca5714
+	- How long ahead?
+Sprint\release cadende?
+	- Do you allocate % of time for unplanned urgent activities and firefighting?
+How often does this happen?
 - <font color="#00b050">how does the DS team gets projects and allocates their time?
 Do the projects come from upper management, from internal\external stakeholders or do the DS need to propose and *defend* their project ideas internally themselves?</font> ^edacb2
 - <font color="#00b050">Could you share one of your recent successful AI initiatives?
 I want to understand the baseline...</font>
+- What is the core most important and tangible output of my work?
+Algorithms, Git commits, dashboards, ...? ^31cb69
 ## About communication at work
 - Who are the stakeholders?
 Do you enjoy working with them?
 	- Tell me about who I would be working most closely with.